gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 link inertia, nested models, and many other parameters.
 Several of these phases are similar to the phases of parsing an sdf 1.4 model in the [Legacy behavior documentation](/tutorials?tut=pose_frame_semantics).
-In phases that differ from sdf 1.4, *italics* is used to signal the difference.
+In phases that differ from sdf 1.4, *italics* are used to signal the difference.
 For new phases, the ***Title:*** is highlighted.

-There are *five* phases for validating the kinematics data in a model:
+There are *seven* phases for validating the kinematics data in a model:

 1.  **XML parsing and schema validation:**
     Parse model file from XML into a tree data structure,